 Recent quotes

 Based on Jerry customers with clean driving records who found savings in the past 12 months.
-Savings vary by state, coverage, driver profile and other factors.
+Savings depend on coverage and other factors.
+Potential savings will vary.

 Key takeaway: Even within the same ZIP code, two Chrysler drivers can pay vastly different premiums.
 Jerry compares top insurers in real time to help you find coverage that fits your lifestyle and your budget.

-What’s the best insurance for a Chrysler?
+Whatโs the best insurance for a Chrysler?

 Chrysler vehicles combine comfort, practicality and thoughtful design.
 Protecting that investment means finding coverage that goes beyond the bare minimum.

 If your Chrysler is leased or financed, your lender will require full coverage.
-You may also need gap insurance, which helps cover what’s left on your loan if your vehicle is totaled.
+You may also need gap insurance, which helps cover whatโs left on your loan if your vehicle is totaled.

 Jerry recommends Chrysler drivers carry at least 100/300/100 liability with collision and comprehensive coverage.
-While that’s higher than most state minimums, it’s smart protection for vehicles with higher repair costs and valuable features.
+While thatโs higher than most state minimums, itโs smart protection for vehicles with higher repair costs and valuable features.

 No matter your model, lender or budget, here are the coverage options Chrysler drivers most often choose and why they matter.